lbuthman/udacity-nanodegree/project_movie_website/README.md

  and me, Luke Buthman!</p>

 <h3>Getting Started</h3>
  <p>Creating spiffy movie websites is easy.
-To get started, open the python file called
+To get started, check out the dependencies
- entertainment_center.py.
+ section below, install those libraries and then open the python file called entertainment_center.py.
 If you aren't sure how to open a Python file,
  <a href="https://stackoverflow.com/questions/1522564/how-do-i-run-a-python-program">learn how here.</a></p>